-▼ TIRES
+TIRES

 If a motorist feels or hears any unusual thumping while driving, he/she should check the tires.
 Bumps, cuts or bad tread can cause blowouts.
 Tire pressure should be checked often, especially when tires are cold.
-A motorist should check the owner's manual to determine proper tire pressure or should ask for advice at a service station.
+A motorist should check the owner's manual or the door-jamb of the driver's door to determine proper tire pressure or should ask for advice at a service station.
 Properly inflated tires save money in fuel consumption.
-A vehicle should not be driven with tires that have less than 1/16 inch of tread (about the edge of a dime).
+A vehicle should not be driven with tires that have less than 1/16 inch of tread (about the edge of a penny).
 To hold on to the road properly, tires must match (do not mix radials with other tire types) and must have enough tread.

-▼ TURN SIGNALS
+TURN SIGNALS